ethanancell/autocart/README.md

 To install this package in an R environment, use `devtools::install_github("ethanancell/autocart")`

-To get started after installation, view the
+To get started after installation, view the [introductory autocart vignette.](doc/autocart-intro.html)